palomaneto/healthcare-crm-sql-analysis/README.md

 ## 👩‍⚕️ About Me

-I'm passionate about applying data, systems and more data!
+I'm passionate about data, systems...and more data!
 With a clinical background and an MSc in Health Informatics, I enjoy transforming data into meaningful insights that support operational and strategic decision-making.
+Follow me as I strive to improve on skills and knowledge-base in real-time!